 During this mid-term “life after launch,” you’ll need a solution that handles these considerations:

 Ease of on-going updates

 How quickly can you update your multilingual site's content when new content is published to your primary-market site?
 Multi-week turnaround times are common, and unacceptable.
-SLAs of one working day (or less) are a best practice.
+Translation deliveries of about one working day are a best practice.

 Increases in scope

 Your website's footprint will grow in the upcoming weeks and months.
 How seamless will your website translation technology make the addition of new pages, sections and other content?

 Expansion into new markets

 Your business will expand to serve additional global markets.
 Can your solution easily accommodate even more multilingual websites, translated into an even wider selection of languages?